 Car accidents are always devastating, but not all are your fault.
 Seek out a car accident lawyer in Spartanburg if you’re struggling to prove the other driver was at fault, so you can focus on your recovery.

 Car accidents are a painful part of life that many of us try to avoid.
-Chances are you’ve driven past at least a fender bender, if not a more serious accident, and thought that you were glad that wasn’t you.
-Unfortunately, now you’ve suffered a major injury in a car accident, and you’re struggling to recover.
+Chances are you have driven past at least a fender bender, if not a more serious accident, and thought that you were glad that was not you.
+Unfortunately, now you have suffered a major injury in a car accident, and you are struggling to recover.

 While the safety measures auto manufacturers now take can help, a car crash can be a scary, dangerous event.
 Few people walk away without a scratch, which means you might be spending months or even years recovering.
 In some cases, permanent physical and mental damage are a sad reality.